felixingla/hecto/README.md

-# Hecto
+# Text editor in Rust

-Text editor in Rust
+A text editor built in Rust